playbeing/dinish/README.md

 The [DINish](https://github.com/driehuis/dinish) font is derived from [Altinn-DIN](https://github.com/Altinn/altinn-din), which in turn is based on Datto's [D-DIN](https://www.datto.com/fonts/d-din).
-Datto acquired the rights to Monotype DIN to open source it.
-Monotype DIN is designed by Charles Nix.
+Datto derived D-DIN from Monotype DIN, designed by Charles Nix, and open sourced it.
 The font is made available under the [SIL Open Font License v1.1](OFL-1.1.txt).

 Below is the description of the font (also contained in [FONTLOG.txt](FONTLOG.txt)).